 Melatonin, often called the “sleep hormone,” is produced by the pineal gland in response to darkness.
 As it rises in the evening, it signals to the body that it’s time to wind down and prepare for sleep.

 However, during perimenopause, hormonal fluctuations can disrupt the balance of melatonin and cortisol, leading to irregular sleep patterns.
-A rise in cortisol at night can inhibit melatonin production, making it difficult to fall or stay asleep.

 Understanding how these hormones impact the sleep-wake cycle can help you recognize why rest is sometimes hard to come by and give you clues on how to restore balance.